CaedinM/cover_letter_generator/README.md

 ---

-## Using It From Another Agent (MCP Server)
+## Connecting Your Agent (MCP Server)

-The same pipeline is exposed as an [MCP](https://modelcontextprotocol.io) server (`src/mcp_server.py`), so other agents — Claude Code, the Claude Agent SDK, or any MCP-compatible client — can call it programmatically with structured input/output instead of going through the interactive CLI.
+The same pipeline is exposed as an MCP server (`src/mcp_server.py`), so other agents — Claude Code, the Claude Agent SDK, or any MCP-compatible client — can call it programmatically with structured input/output instead of going through the interactive CLI.

 It uses the same setup: `.env` with `ANTHROPIC_API_KEY` and `references/my_experience.md` must exist (see [Setup](#setup)).